ola-lekan01/ola-lekan01/README.md

 <!-- Here are some ideas to get you started: -->

 - 🔭 I’m currently working on a pet project to promote peer-to-peer learning in the classroom
-- 🌱 I’m currently learning how to think
+- 🌱 Also, I’m currently learning how to think
-- 👯 I’m looking to collaborate on new products and research
+- 👯 So, I’m looking to collaborate on new products and research
-- 💬 Ask me about my journey so far
+- 💬 Do you care to ask about my journey so far?
 - 📫 You can reach me via dejimartins99@gmail.com
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 😄 Pronouns: ... -->